-Do you want to view AdWords reports in Google Analytics?
-By linking your AdWords account to Google Analytics, you’ll be able to better measure how your advertising campaigns are doing.
-In this article, we’ll show you how to find AdWord reports in Google Analytics so you can see what is happening after someone clicks on your Adwords ads.
+Do you want to find Google Ads reports in Google Analytics 4 (GA4)?
+By linking your Google Ads account to Google Analytics, you’ll be able to better measure how your advertising campaigns are doing and make decisions that’ll grow your business.

-Finding AdWord Reports in Google Analytics
+Find Google Ads Reports in Google Analytics

-Once your accounts are linked, log in to your Google Analytics account.
+Once your accounts are linked, log into your Google Analytics account.

 When logged in, you’ll see the Google Analytics homepage, which gives you a good overview of what is going on with your website.

 In Google Analytics 4, head to Reports » Acquisition » Traffic acquisition.
 On that page, scroll down to the table and you’ll find Paid Search for your ad traffic.